Our aim is to stop the deforestation

 Indigenous People and local communities living in the Amazon are key to end deforestation and protect the rainforest sustainably, but often they don’t have needed information about the scale of illegal activities in their territories, or they are threatened and silenced by the invaders.

 All eyes on the Amazon is a unique program to support Indigenous People and local communities in their fight against deforestation.
-It combines state-of-the-art-technology, such as satellites and drones, to detect deforestation, record it and eventually stop it.
+It combines state-of-the-art-technology, such as satellites and drones, and local knowledge to detect deforestation, record it and eventually stop it.

 Indigenous communities on the forefront